-With increasing water scarcity and threats to water quality, understanding the value of our water sources is more important than ever.
+With increasing water scarcity, extreme weather events, and threats to water quality, high quality watershed planning and understanding the value of our water sources is more important than ever.
 While our team has worked in many sectors, in nearly all of our projects, the economics regarding the use and allocation of water is a key component of our work.

-At Highland Economics, we help our clients to value:
+At Highland Economics, we help our clients to understand and value:

 Irrigation water supplies

 Instream flows for recreation and environmental services

 Socioeconomic and environmental justice effects of water policy

 Economic feasibility of industrial and agricultural uses of water

 We also provide water planning services, including water demand forecasting and analysis of alternative strategies to meet demand or mitigate shortages.
 Water forecasting work relies extensively on demographics and forecasted population growth.
 Highland economics also provides water quality services and cost benefit analysis of water resources.

 Throughout their careers, Highland economists have valued water and estimated its economic contribution in agricultural, municipal, industrial, and instream flow uses throughout the United States, including in Washington, Oregon, California, Montana, Nevada, Idaho, New Mexico, Arizona, Wyoming, Colorado, Florida, Tennessee, Texas, and Illinois.